 1924, the year when our country’s athletes were first invited to participate in the Olympic Games, is considered the beginnings of the Lithuanian Olympic Movement.
-However, the Lithuanian National Olympic Committee was founded only on December 18, 1937.
+However, the National Olympic Committee of Lithuania was founded only on December 18, 1937.
 Until then the functions of this committee were carried out by the Lithuanian Sports League and the Physical Culture Palace

 The onset of the World War II and the occupation took the Olympic flag away from Lithuania for a really long time.

 The LNOC was restored on December 11, 1988, when a summit for the restoration of the National Olympic Committee of Lithuania was held.

 Here is the outline of the history of the Olympic Movement in Lithuania.

 The foundations of the country’s national Olympic committee were laid in 1922, when the Lithuanian Sports League was founded.
 Its purpose was to coordinate the sports movement of the whole country.
 On December 2, 1923, an extraordinary LSL meeting was held, during which the League’s statute was supplemented by Article 9: “The Lithuanian Sports League’s Committee invites a member from every organization in the Lithuanian Sports League to attend the meeting for establishing the “Olympic Committee”, which has to convene a year prior to Lithuania’s or World’s Olympiad.”

 The organization gained an exclusive right to represent Lithuania in 1925 Summer Olympics in Paris, 1928 Summer Olympics in Amsterdam, and 1928 Winter Olympics in St. Moritz.

 Lithuania’s Olympic debut took place in 1924 in Paris, and that is why this year is considered the date of the international recognition of the Lithuanian Olympic Movement.
 Lithuania’s application to the Olympic Games organizing committee included as many as 7 different sports, however, only football players and cyclists participated.